 Here is why businesses fail to comply:

 - Businesses have to be up-to-date with basic EDD terms with customers monitored on a continuous basis.
-Rare occasions by which people are checked is just insufficient to stay relevant.
+Rare occasions by which people are checked are just insufficient to stay relevant.

 - Manual monitoring is often limited and inconsistent which can mean that some important media sources may be missed or even skipped.
 These searches provide only a snippet of risk levels while media updates quadruple every second.